Rizqii1/Rizqi/README.md

 # 👋 **Welcome to Data Science & Machine Learning Projects Portfolio**

-Aspiring Data Analyst and Machine Learning Specialist focused on utilizing data to drive impactful changes.
-Skilled in Python, SQL, and data visualization tools like Tableau and Looker Studio.
-Experienced in leading projects that align with sustainability goals, including renewable energy and healthcare analytics.
-Runner-up 1st in the Startup Campus Final Project Showcase, demonstrating the ability to deliver innovative, data-driven solutions.
-Adept at communication, problem-solving, and collaboration, with a passion for leveraging data insights to solve complex challenges.
+Aspiring Data Scientist and Machine Learning Specialist focused on using data to drive impactful change.
+Skilled in Python and machine learning, with experience in data pre-processing, predictive modeling, and deployment.
+Proficient in data visualization tools such as Tableau and Looker Studio to uncover meaningful insights.

+Experienced in various data-driven projects, including virtual project-based internships at Kimia Farma as a Big Data Analyst and at Home Credit Indonesia as a Data Scientist, where I developed a credit risk prediction model that increased accuracy by 15%, and analyzed customer payment patterns to support business strategy.
+Additionally, as a Database Developer Intern at Lestary Gypsum, I built Java-based desktop applications to optimize sales and inventory management.

+Proficient in communication, problem-solving, and collaboration, with a passion for leveraging data-driven insights to support business decision-making

 ---